alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ### Acceptance criteria

-All our applications must be accessible through https.
+All our applications must be accessible through HTTPS.
-All users accessing the websites through http must be redirected to https using 301 (301 redirections are very important for Search engines).
+All users accessing the websites through HTTP must be redirected to HTTPS using 301 ([301 redirections](https://en.wikipedia.org/wiki/HTTP_301) are very important for Search engines).

 ### When to switch ?